-For one, she did not believe that her writing success was permanent.
-So while writing Chamber of Secrets, she also worked as a full-time French teacher (and cared for her now-toddler daughter).
-And it was during this time that she suffered from her first and only debilitating bout of writer’s block:
+For one, she did not believe her writing success was permanent, so while writing Chamber of Secrets, she worked as a full-time French teacher (and cared for her now-toddler daughter).
+It was during this time that she suffered from her first and only debilitating bout of writer’s block:

 I had my first burst of publicity about the first book and it paralysed me.
 I was scared the second book wouldn’t measure up . . .

 Despite Rowling’s personal skepticism, other lucrative contracts rolled in after Scholastica.
-The money pulled her out of poverty, but it also put incredible pressure on her “to fulfill expectations.”
-And furthermore, her sudden financial success resulted in a “tsunami of requests.”
+The resulting money pulled her out of poverty, but it also put incredible pressure on her “to fulfill expectations,” and furthermore, her sudden financial success resulted in a “tsunami of requests.”
 Everyone was asking Rowling for a leg up: